MobiliyaTechnologies/WebApp/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 ### Prerequisites

-What things you need to install the software and how to install them
+1.Bower component need to be install which are specified in bower.json ex - bower install
+2. ARM template should add following configuration in app.settings -restServer
+   -b2cApplicationId
+   -tenantName
+   -signInPolicyName
+   -signInSignUpPolicyName
+   -editProfilePolicyName
+   -redirect_uri

 ```
 Give examples